D. G. Vanzara

-Dahyaji Gobarji Vanzara is a former Inspector-General of Police (IG) of Gujarat, India.
+Dahyaji Gobarji Vanzara (D. G. Vanzara) is a former Inspector-General of Police (IG) of Gujarat, India.
 He was in judicial custody from 2007 until his bail in 2015 on charges of having conducted a series of extrajudicial killings, while heading the Anti-Terrorist Squad (ATS).
 He was discharged in the Sohrabuddin case in 2017.

 Vanzara joined the Gujarat Police as DSP in 1980, was promoted to IPS officer in 1987, and retired on 31 May 2014 as Deputy IG.
 After being cleared in fake encounter cases in February 2020, he received a post-retirement promotion to IG, effective from 29 September 2007.

 Cases

 An IPS officer of the 1987 batch, his tenure saw a spurt in encounter killings, including: